-Basement Finishing: Should I Have My Builder Finish My Basement?
+Basement Finishing: Should I Finish My Basement?

 For some people, basements are strictly for storage and laundry.
 But for others, it's a place to exercise, entertain, and create.
 Whether you want a home gym, theater, office, or anything else, your basement might just be the place to put it.
+If you're asking yourself, "Should I have my builder finish my basement?" then this piece is for you.
+Maleno highlights six critical considerations to help you make the right decision.

 1. Do You Have the Budget and Time to Finish It Now?